| | |

 Even Hyundai hires German engineers to work for them.
 The results can’t

+be denied either.
+Their swords are strong, sharp and beautiful.
 Their mass machine production of swords of ancient design allows them to make swords

 cheaper than the competition, and consequently, they do a high volume of sales.
+If all

 this isn’t amazing enough, Ra Yeun-hee and Kim Hyuk-Ik were very modest about their business.
 They said they plan to move and upgrade all their systems within the next year or two.
 (So you better check the address on their internet site before visiting if you’re going there after

+2007!)
 For foreigners

 who would like to buy swords this is a pretty good place, because Kim Hyuk-Ik speaks English rather well, though again, he

 was very modest about it and kept denying it!
+Like

 most people interested in swords, Kim Hyun-Ik had a history story to tell.
 He